anisha24/crowd11-dataset/README.md

 This documentation presents how to download and process the Crowd-11 dataset.

-If you use this dataset, please cite our paper:
+If you use this dataset, please cite the paper:
 ```
 Camille Dupont, Luis Tobias, and Bertrand Luvison.
 "Crowd-11: A Dataset for Fine Grained Crowd Behaviour Analysis."
 In  Computer Vision and Pattern Recognition Workshops (CVPRW), 2017.
 ```

-Since this dataset is a composition of web videos and already existing datasets, we ask you to download and accept licence of each source and dataset.
+Since this dataset is a composition of web videos and already existing datasets, please download and accept licence of each source and dataset.
 The construction of the Crowd-11 dataset is composed of two steps:

 # Step 1: Retrieve videos of interest from the web and/or pre-existing datasets